Kellyanne Conway to leave post in the White House to focus on her family

 WHAT YOU CAN EXPECT AT THIS YEAR'S RNC

-She posted on Twitter late Sunday that her husband, George, a fierce critic of President Trump, will also make unspecified changes.
+She posted on Twitter late Sunday that her husband, George Conway, a fierce critic of President Trump, will also make unspecified changes.

 “We disagree about plenty but we are united on what matters most: the kids,” she said in a statement.
 “Our four children are teens and ‘tweens starting a new academic year, in middle school and high school, remotely from home for at least a few months.”